KCL-BMEIS/OOP/week1.md

 .note[
 We do not recommend the use of full-blown _integrated development environments_ (IDE) early on.
-While convenient, these obscure the processes involved, making it difficult for newcomers to understand where things might go wrong.
+While convenient, these hide the processes involved, making it difficult for newcomers to understand where things might go wrong.
 <br>
 <br>